Cris7777/MSiA423-Project-Repo/README.md

 to load data into the repository and upload data to your own S3 bucket.
 Data will be landed to `data/data.csv` by default.

+*Note: Please change your s3 bucket name in `config/config.yml` to upload data.*

 ### 2. Preprocessing Data

 Run the command